Dianawats/ride-my-way/README.md

 Visualcode
 Html, CSS and Javascript

-To run the unitests
+To run the unitests:

 Pytests
 coverage $ nosetests --with-coverage --cover-erase --cover-package=app/ && coverage report

-To run the Application
+To run the Application:

 $ python app.py